 - 1. Shift the transmission to Neutral.
 Stop the engine. - 2.
 Place your vehicle on its center stand on a firm, level surface. - 3.
-Check the slack in the lower half of the drive chain midway between the sprockets.
+Move the lower part of the drive chain up and down to check chain slack, midway between the sprockets.